kyma-project/cli/docs/user/gen-docs/kyma_alpha_authorize.md

       --namespace string        Namespace for RoleBinding (required when binding a Role or binding a ClusterRole to a specific namespace)
   -o, --output string           Output format for dry-run (yaml or json)
-      --role string             Role name to bind (creates RoleBinding in specified namespace) --context string          The name of the kubeconfig context to use -h, --help                    Help for the command
+      --role string             Role name to bind (creates RoleBinding in specified namespace) --sa-namespace string     Namespace for the service account subject.
+Defaults to the RoleBinding namespace when not specified.
+      --context string          The name of the kubeconfig context to use -h, --help                    Help for the command
       --kubeconfig string       Path to the Kyma kubeconfig file